py-why/dowhy/README.rst

     automatically run sensitivity and robustness checks on the obtained estimate.

-Finally, DoWhy is easily extensible, allowing other implementations of the four verbs to co-exist (we hope to integrate with external implementations in the future).
+Finally, DoWhy is easily extensible, allowing other implementations of the four verbs to co-exist (e.g., we already support implementations of the *estimation* verb from EconML and CausalML libraries).
 The four verbs are mutually independent, so their implementations can be combined in any way.